Bhargav0601/Car_price_prediction/README.md

 ## Support

-For support or inquiries related to the project, please contact us.
+For support or inquiries related to the project, please feel free to contact me.

 ## Acknowledgements